Skip to main content

 What Is Life Insurance?

 Life insurance is a contract between you and an insurance company.
 You pay regular premiums, and in return, the insurer pays out a lump sum (or regular income) to your beneficiaries if you die during the policy term.
-It's designed to provide financial security for your family or dependents.
+It is designed to provide financial security for your family or dependants, not to be confused with investments that build cash value you can access while alive.

 Why Life Insurance Matters